signetlabdei/lorawan/README.md

 ./test.py
 ```

-If the script reports that all tests passed or that just `three-gpp-propagation-loss-model` failed[^1], you are good to go.
+If the script reports that all tests passed you are good to go.

-If other tests fail or crash, consider filing an issue.
+If some tests fail or crash, consider filing an issue.

-[^1]: This is due to [a bug in the current ns-3 version](https://gitlab.com/nsnam/ns-3-dev/-/issues/965) when restricting compilation to the lorawan module and its dependencies.
-If you need to use the `three-gpp-propagation-loss-model`, you can solve this by compiling ns-3 as a whole or with the `--enable-modules "lorawan;applications"` option to reduce compilation time.

 ## Usage examples